 "You don’t have to run faster than the bear to get away.
 You just have to run faster than the guy next to you.".

 A group of thieves may even attack riders on the move in hope to gain full access including the key.
 You can spot them mostly on mopeds in pairs wearing balaclavas.
 This type of attack became increasingly popular after 2010 when thieves believed police are not allowed to chase and knock them off their moped when not wearing helmets due to endangerment to their precious lives.
-Fortunately this has changed and these thugs lost their get out of jail free card resulting in a deep decline of this type of crime.
+Fortunately this has changed and these petty criminal lost their get out of jail free card resulting in a deep decline of this type of crime.

-This type of attack highlights the actual intellect level of these thugs: a group of 4 to 6 thieves physically attacking individual riders even on low value scooters.
+This type of attack highlights the actual intellect level of these people: a group of 4 to 6 thieves physically attacking individual riders even on low value scooters.
 The risk to gain ratio is just out of proportion.
 The crime has just elevated from theft to premeditated gang assault in order to gain a small of share of a stolen scooter (that could worth just £1000 sold legally), so split it 5 ways minus all the waste you can't sell and each got just about enough for a happy meal.
 Simply genius.
 It just solidifies the point made earlier why these cunning criminal masterminds wouldn't start carrying out sophisticated heists picking locks in silence.

 How to be prepared for this?
 Be aware of your surroundings, keep an eye on the mirrors at traffic lasts and be prepared to pull the key out in case you cannot get away in time.
-These thugs are counting on being able to ride the bike away with the keys in quickly.
+They count on being able to ride the bike away with the keys in quickly.
 Having to fight for the keys in your hand (or better yet pocket) just makes it too slow, too much hassle and more risky even for them.
 Not to risk any more physical encounters you can throw the key away to a nearby lake, sewer, grass or somewhere similar - a slight inconvenience on your part (you should a have second key at home in case you can't recover it), but it's better than losing the bike.

 Another type of physical attack is targeted at bystanders, where a group of thieves surround a locked motorcycle attempting to scare potential intruders away while some of them are using brute force attacks to free the motorcycle from its shackels.
 This is also rare, high risk and can be slow depending on the physical security applied to the motorbike.
 Always call the police immediately if your spot anything suspicious like this.
-If their plan is drag to the motorcycle into their van, just simply blocking the exit route with a car can also foil their highly sophisticated ocean's eleven masterplan.

 Instead of ranking actual brands, we'll just talk about the most and least effective security devices.